 Temporarily Restricted Net Assets, which includes resources and activities for which donor restrictions have not yet been met, including the discounted value of future promises.
 When a donor restriction expires, that is, when a stipulated time restriction ends or the restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restriction.
 Restrictions on contributions of property and equipment (or contributions restricted to the purchase of property and equipment) expire when the asset is placed into service unless the donor has restricted the use for a specified term.
-Temporarily restricted net assets at June 30, 2015 primarily represent endowment fund assets from investment earnings, maintained to be appropriated for expenditure by NWS in a manner consistent with the Organization's policies and donors' restrictions on use.
+Temporarily restricted net assets at June 30, 2016 primarily represent endowment fund assets from investment earnings as well as contributions for future operations, maintained to be appropriated for expenditure by NWS in a manner consistent with the Organization's policies and donors' restrictions on use.